Robert Osborne

 Robert Jolin Osborne (/ˈɒzbɔrn/; May 3, 1932 – March 6, 2017) was an American film historian, author, actor and the primary television host for the premium cable channel Turner Classic Movies (TCM) for over twenty years.

-Prior to hosting at TCM, Osborne had been a host on The Movie Channel.
-He had also worked as a news columnist for The Hollywood Reporter.
-Osborne wrote the official history of the Academy Awards, with the first edition published in 1988.
+Born in Colfax, Washington, Osborne graduated from the University of Washington's School of Journalism.
+In 1959, he signed a contract as an actor with Lucille Ball's production company Desilu.
+There, he appeared in a television episode of Westinghouse Desilu Playhouse and the pilot episode of The Beverly Hillbillies.
+Ball encouraged Osborne to pursue a career in writing.
+Afterwards, he published his first book Academy Awards Illustrated in 1965.
+In 1977, Osborne was hired as a news columnist for The Hollywood Reporter.
+In 1982, he began writing the "Rambling Reporter" column, whereby he reviewed films and Broadway plays.

+From 1984 to 1993, Osborne appeared as an on-air host for The Movie Channel.
+In 1994, Osborne served as the primetime host for Turner Classic Movies (TCM) until 2016.
+He also hosted the programming series: Private Screenings and The Essentials.
+In 2010, Osborne hosted the TCM Classic Film Festival and Classic Cruise until 2014.
+Osborne died on March 6, 2017, at the age of 84.

 Early life

 Osborne was born on May 3, 1932, in Colfax, Washington.
 His parents were Robert Eugene Osborne, a public school teacher, and Hazel Ida (née Jolin).
 In 1941, Osborne's fascination with Hollywood began when his mother purchased for him the August edition of Modern Screen magazine featuring Lana Turner; inside, there was an advertisement for Kiss the Boys Goodbye, in which Mary Martin's lips were colored red in a black-and-white spread.

 At twelve years old, Osborne landed a summer job at the Rose Theatre, where he changed the posters in the glass cases and changed the film titles on the marquee using a step ladder.
 After a year, he became a theatre usher and when was 15, he was reassigned as a ticket taker.
 In 1948, his family relocated to Everett, Washington.
 There, he attended Everett High School.
 He graduated in 1950, and gave a commencement speech titled "Youth Views the Schools."

-In 1954, Osborne graduated the University of Washington School of Journalism.
+In 1954, Osborne graduated from the University of Washington School of Journalism.
 While studying, he noted: "I actually spent every Saturday in college going through every copy of The New York Times over about a 20-year period, and made a list of every movie that played, and how long it ran."
 He then served two years in the U.S. Air Force and was stationed in Seattle, where he acted in local theater.
 There, he appeared in a stage production of Night Must Fall with actress Jane Darwell.
-She convinced him to pursue an acting career, and he later stayed at her residence in the San Fernando Valley.
+She encouraged him to pursue an acting career in Hollywood, and he later stayed at her residence in the San Fernando Valley.